prathimacode-hub/DS-ScriptsNook/Natural Language Processing/Tutorials/Word Embedding/README .md

 ## What have I done?

-1.Importing all the required libraries.
+1. Importing all the required libraries.

-2.Brief explanatio of word embedding techniques.
+2. Brief explanatio of word embedding techniques.
   * TF-IDF Encoding
   * One Hot Encoding
   * Word2Vec